vertica/VerticaPyLab/README.md

 pip install .
 ```

-If you want to make changes and test them, then simple unisntall VerticaPy using:
+If you want to make changes and test them, then simple uninstall VerticaPy using:

 ```
 pip uninstall -y verticapy